nxp-imx/ethos-u-vela/README.md

 (EXPERIMENTAL).

 ## TensorFlow Support
-Vela is tested by comparing the numerical behaviour of the optimised operators against that of the corresponding TensorFlow Lite reference kernels.
+Vela is tested by comparing the bit exact numerical behaviour of the Ethos-U optimised operators against that of the corresponding TensorFlow Lite reference kernels (or TensorFlow Lite for Microcontrollers reference kernels in the case of the UNIDIRECTIONAL_SEQUENCE_LSTM operator).
 The following list indicates which version is used for comparison:

 * Vela 3.10.0 to current supports TensorFlow 2.14
 * Vela 3.9.0 supports TensorFlow 2.12